pathusutariya/pathusutariya/README.md

 - 👋 Hi, I’m @pathusutariya
 - 👀 I’m interested in coding, Computer and reading
-- 🌱 I’m currently learning ReactJS
+- 🌱 My experties on Laravel, React and WordPress
-- 💞️ I’m looking for more project on Shopify and Laravel
+- 💞️ I’m looking for more project on Laravel & React
-- 📫 How to reach me ...
+- 📫 Drop a message:

 <!---
 pathusutariya/pathusutariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.